-The term “gauge” describes bore diameter, but unlike “caliber” used for handguns and rifles, the larger the number, the smaller the bore.
-(The inside diameter of the barrel.)
-So a higher gauge number means the internal diameter of the barrel is smaller, while a smaller gauge number means the internal diameter of the barrel is bigger, so a 12-gauge bore is bigger than a 20-gauge bore.
-Shotgun ammunition is measured in gauge as well, rather than in caliber for handguns and rifles.
+The term “gauge” describes bore diameter.
+Unlike “caliber“, used for handguns and rifles, the larger the number, the smaller the bore.
+(The “bore” is the inside diameter of the barrel.)
+So a higher gauge number means the internal diameter of the barrel is smaller.
+A smaller gauge number means the internal diameter of the barrel is bigger.
+For example, a 12-gauge bore is bigger than a 20-gauge bore.
+Shotgun ammunition is measured in gauge rather than in caliber.

-I will start by saying that generally – the 20 gauge is a better choice for a woman for home defense. a 20 gauge will be easier to handle, have less recoil and more than adequately provide stopping power.
-But….
-I will finish by saying that many woman can both handle and prefer the added power of a 12 qauge.
-Your physical size and your ability and/or sensitivity to recoil will be determining factors.
+Generally, the 20 gauge is a better choice for a woman for home defense.
+A 20 gauge will be easier to handle, have less recoil and provide more than adequate stopping power.
+Many woman can handle and prefer the added power of a 12 gauge but your physical size and your ability and/or your sensitivity to recoil will be determining factors.

-There are two type shotguns and action describes how they cycle rounds.
+There are two types of shotguns and “action” describes how they cycle rounds.

-I would suggest a gas-operated semiautomatic 20-gauge for most women.
-The gas-operated semiautomatic is much softer kicking than any other shotgun type firing the same shell.
-The 20 gauge is readily available in an 18″ length as well and in junior sizes which fit a woman’s size better.
-The semiautomatic shotgun can shoot multiple shots quickly and without any manual action.
-The cost is more expensive than a pump action though.
-As it is a more complex machine it requires proper cleaning and care.
+I would suggest a gas-operated semi automatic 20-gauge for most women.
+The gas-operated semiautomatic has a much softer kick than any other shotgun type firing the same shell.
+The 20 gauge is readily available in an 18″ length and in junior sizes which tend fit a woman’s size better.
+The semi automatic shotgun can shoot multiple shots quickly and without any manual action.
+However, the semi automatic shotgun is more expensive than a pump action shotgun.
+It is also a more complex machine and requires proper cleaning and care.

-The advantages of manual operation is the lower cost and the gun’s ability handle a variety of different kinds of ammunition.
-A number of semi-automatic shotguns will not cycle low-powered bird shot, a common and inexpensive choice of ammunition for training.
-Because the pump shotguns do not need not harness the gases when the shell is fired to operate the gun, a pump-action shotgun can fire a greater variety of ammunition and can operate when dirty or un-lubricated, since the shooter does all the work manually.
-On the down side, the pump-action shotgun will have more felt recoil than a semi-automatic shotgun of the same gauge and must be manually “pumped” for each shot.
+The advantages of manual operation are the lower cost and the gun’s ability to handle a variety of ammunition.
+A number of semi automatic shotguns will not cycle low-powered bird shot, a common and inexpensive choice of ammunition for training.
+Since the shooter does all the work manually, a pump action shotgun can fire a greater variety of ammunition.
+Pump action shotguns can also operate when dirty or not properly lubricated.
+On the down side, the pump action shotgun will have more felt recoil than a semi automatic shotgun of the same gauge and must be manually “pumped” for each shot.

 Size matters in two important aspects: length of barrel and length of pull.

 The length of the shotgun barrel typically ranges from 18″ to 28″.
-A long shotgun barrel, is difficult to maneuver around corners and through a house.
-The 18″ barrel is the best option.
+A long shotgun barrel is more difficult to maneuver around corners and through a house.
+Perhaps the 18″ barrel is the best option for home defense.

 Length of pull refers to the distance from gun butt to the trigger.
-If the size of the shotgun is wrong, you are going to be less accurate and it will be more difficult for you to work the controls on the gun.
-While aftermarket (add on) stocks allow for an adjustable length of pull, a great option for women is to purchase a youth-sized shotgun.
-These shotguns have a shorter stock and typically are less expensive.
+If the size of the shotgun is wrong for your body, you are going to be less accurate and it will be difficult for you to work the controls on the gun.
+While after-market (add on) stocks allow for an adjustable length of pull, consider purchasing a youth-sized shotgun.
+These shotguns have a shorter stock and are typically less expensive.

-If a youth model is too short, you can add a recoil pad which not only dampens the felt recoil enormously, but also adds length to the stock.
+If a youth model is too short, you can add a recoil pad to the backend of the stock which both dampens the felt recoil enormously and adds length to the stock.

 Choke is the degree of constriction machined into the muzzle end of the barrel.
 It’s a way of controlling the size of the pattern or spray at a given range.
-The tighter the choke the tighter the pellets are squeezed together so the pattern holds tighter over a longer distance.
+The tighter the choke, the tighter the pellets are squeezed together and the tighter then pattern over a longer distance.
 Conversely, the less restriction you have in the shotgun choke the more loosely the pellets are held together and the faster the pattern opens up.

-Shotgun ammunition is measured in gauge rather than in caliber and because shotguns are very versatile firearms, ammunition manufactured for them comes in a very wide variety of types and varying sizes and power.
+Shotgun ammunition is measured in gauge.
+Ammunition manufactured for them comes in a wide variety of types, sizes and power.
 The gauge number is on the shotgun ammunition box.
 Your shotgun ammunition must match the gauge of your shotgun.

 There are three basic types of shells: